valeriupredoi/COVID-19_LINEAR/README.md

 following automated tasks:

 - downloads the data (if prompted) for the required countries;
-- extracts the daily number of cases from the original data;
+- extracts the daily number of cases and daily deaths from the original datasets;
-- plots log(number of cases) vs time;
+- plots log(number of cases) and log(number of deaths) vs time;
 - fits a line through and computes the line parameters and least squares errors;
 - computes the coefficient of determination (how good the linear fit is);
-- computes the estimated population doubling time;
+- computes the estimated infected population doubling time and death toll doubling time;
-- computes the daily basic reproductive number (how many new infections result daily from one infected individual).
+- computes the daily basic reproductive number (how many new infections result daily from one infected individual); note that the actual `R0` (basic reproductive number) can be estimated by multiplying by 7 (days, the median duration of the infectious phase).

 Usage
 =====